acdoussan/blog/_posts/2022-09-18-how-to-add-a-drive-to-an-existing-zfs-mirror.md

 1. Install the new drives, reinstall proxmox, and restore the VMs from backups
 2. Migrate all of the VMs that already had virtual drives to the new local storage
 3. Create a local storage drive for truenas and add it to the existing boot mirror
-4. Delete the NFS share, and remove the SSDs from the truenas boot pool and reuse them for something else
+4. Delete the NFS share, remove the SSDs from the truenas boot pool, and reuse them for something else

 This article focuses on step 3.